 The quickest way to start is to fill in the early conciliation form on the Acas website.
 Or you can call the Acas early conciliation team on 0300 123 1122.

 Step 3: take your employer to a tribunal

 Your last resort is to take your employer to a tribunal.
 Going to a tribunal can be expensive and stressful, so it’s a good idea to get advice from your local Citizens Advice before you go ahead.

-Your deadline for claiming any redundancy pay you’re owed is 6 months less a day from your last day at work.
+Your deadline for claiming any redundancy pay you’re owed is 6 months minus a day from the last day you were employed.
 If you’re also claiming for unfair dismissal or notice pay, then you have 3 months less a day.

 Your employer is insolvent or out of business